inmation/WebStudio-docs/actions/README.md

 #### Transform Example 03

-This example is to search for the object which 'location' has the value 'Cologne' using a `queryOne`.
-Because of `queryOne` this example returns only the first match.
+This example uses `queryOne` to search for the object with 'location' value 'Cologne'.
+Like `aggregateOne`, it returns only the first match.

 - Input message payload: